rapidfish/personnummer/README.md

 ## Open Source Java API to handle Swedish "Personnummer" (personal identity number)

+Features...

-* API to extract information from Swedish personnummer. *
+* validates and extracts information from Swedish personnummer. *

+* Automatically shows correct era in output (toString) of Personnummer, even when not present in input *

-* project originally initiated by Oskar Bergstrom as a project on bitbucket 2015-09-27.*
+* This project was originally hosted on bitbucket 2015-09-27, but has moved to GitHub since 2020-02-19 *

 * This project is licensed under the terms of the [GPL v3](https://www.gnu.org/licenses/gpl-3.0.txt )*